NSO Priddy Leader Hiring Information

 Do I have to be an Outdoor Education certified Trip Leader to lead?

-This year we have created a new curriculum specifically for NSO Priddy Leaders and we will holding two virtual trainings over the summer for leaders who ARE NOT already Outdoor Education Trip Leader certified.
-If you are a certified Trip Leader already, you do not need to take the NSO Priddy Leader specific training.
+We have created a curriculum specifically for Priddy Leaders and we will holding virtual trainings throughout the year for leaders who ARE NOT already Outdoor Education Trip Leader certified.
+If you are a certified Trip Leader already, you do not need to take the Priddy Leader Endorsement Training.

 I am an RA.
 Can I lead?